Editorial Policy

 - understand that any form of plagiarism is unethical publishing behaviour and is unacceptable.

-Conflicts of interest.
+Conflicts of Interest.
 At the submission stage, authors shall report any potential interest and explain why a conflict of interest may arise.
-Authors submitting articles are responsible for having their co-authors indicate their interest.
-In any case of a conflict of interest, editors and reviewers shall notify the journal and withdraw from the submitted article.
-If authors have no interests to declare, then this should be stated, as: Disclosure of interest: none.
+Authors submitting manuscripts are responsible for having their co-authors indicate their interest.
+In any case of a conflict of interest, editors and reviewers shall notify the journal and withdraw from the submitted manuscript.
+If authors have no interests to declare, then this should be stated, as: Disclosure of Interest: None.

 Misconduct.
-Misconduct includes falsifying data, plagiarising others' works, and breach of confidentiality.
+Misconduct includes falsifying data, plagiarising others’ works, and breach of confidentiality.
 Each case will be considered, and in all cases the author (or reviewer) will be contacted directly.
-If misconduct is confirmed during the review process the manuscript will be immediately rejected.
-If misconduct is proved after publication then the article will be retracted.
+If misconduct is confirmed during the review process, the manuscript will be immediately rejected.
+If misconduct is proved after publication then the publication will be retracted.

 Archiving.
-Authors may archive the final published version of their articles in personal, institutional or other repositories without embargo.
-The electronic versions of all articles affilated to Lithuanian research and higher education institutions also are stored at Lithuanian Academic Electronic Library (eLABa), as a national aggregated open access (OA) repository (https://www.elaba.lt).
+Authors may archive the final published version of their work in personal, institutional or other repositories without embargo.
+The electronic versions of all publications affiliated to Lithuanian research and higher education institutions also are stored at Lithuanian Academic Electronic Library (eLABa), as a national aggregated open access (OA) repository (https://www.elaba.lt).